Las Vegas Aces vs. Dallas Wings: Betting Trends, Record ATS, Home/Road Splits

 Aces Season Stats

-- In terms of points, the Aces are thriving at both ends of the court, as they rank best in the league in points scored (93.7 per game) and second-best in points allowed (78.1 per contest).
+- The Aces have been getting things done on both offense and defense this season, ranking best in the WNBA in points per game (93.4) and second-best in points allowed per game (78.3).

-- Las Vegas ranks best in the WNBA by allowing just 32.9 rebounds per game.
-It ranks sixth in the league by averaging 35.3 rebounds per contest.
+- Las Vegas is grabbing 35.5 boards per game this season (fifth-ranked in WNBA), and it has ceded just 33.2 rebounds per game (second-best).

-- The Aces have been one of the best teams in the league in terms of assists, as they are delivering 22.7 per game (second-best in WNBA).
+- The Aces have been piling up assists in 2023, ranking second-best in the WNBA with 22.4 dimes per contest.

-- Las Vegas is forcing 12.9 turnovers per game this year (eighth-ranked in WNBA), but it has committed just 11.5 turnovers per contest (best).
+- Las Vegas is forcing 12.6 turnovers per game this season (ninth-ranked in WNBA), but it has averaged just 11.6 turnovers per contest (best).

-- When it comes to three-point shooting, everything is clicking for the Aces, who are draining 8.8 three-pointers per game (third-best in WNBA) and shooting 37.2% from beyond the arc (second-best).
+- The Aces have been shining in terms of three-point shooting this year, ranking third-best in the WNBA in three-pointers per game (8.8) and second-best in three-point percentage (37.6%).

-- With 7.1 treys conceded per game, Las Vegas ranks fifth in the WNBA.
-It is allowing a 34% shooting percentage from downtown, which ranks eighth in the league.
+- Las Vegas is allowing 7.0 treys per game (fourth-ranked in WNBA) this year, while allowing a 33.4% three-point percentage (sixth-ranked).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.